top of page

 • If a third party is paying (e.g. insurance company, hospital, school etc) then please send through approval and notify reception upon booking so that you can complete a third party payment form.

-HOW DO I PREPARE FOR THE FIRST SESSION?
+HOW DO I PREPARE FOR THE INITIAL APPT?

 If you are attending for a child neuropsychology assessment: